RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/theme.md

 ### 3\.
 Add context type

 Finally, theme context can be used in container children, and in container itself when withModuleStyle decorator method was used.
-To access it, as seen in first 'how to' section, the developper has to declare context types, like in example below.
+To access it, as seen in first 'how to' section, the developer has to declare context types, like in example below.

 Example: a component declaring and consuming theme context: